F2team/geometry-shape-calculator/README.md

 ### Two-dimensional Shape

-- Calculate the perimeter and area of a rectangle
+- Calculate the perimeter and area of a square
 - Calculate the perimeter and area of a circle

 ### Three-dimensional Shape

 - Calculate the surface area and volume of a cube
-- Calculate the surface area and volume of a ball
+- Calculate the surface area and volume of a sphere

 ## Authors